albertllousas/functional-domain-driven-design/README.md

 We have our company divided in different subdomains, we already know which ones are important, but what about teams, services, repositories, in summary, **what about boundaries?**

-Here it comes, one of the most important concepts of DDD, yes, this word so complicated to explain, the Bounded Contexts, I really like to make an analogy with FP here, BCs are the monads of DDD, they are super important but everyone struggles to explain them.
+Here it comes, one of the most important concepts of DDD, yes, this word so complicated to explain, the Bounded Context, I really like to make an analogy with FP here, BCs are the monads of DDD, they are super important but everyone struggles to explain them.

 But, what is exactly a bounded context?

-> A bounded context is a delimited context that define explicit boundaries in terms of organization, concepts and vocabulary, application, teams, code or even data most of the times within a subdomain.
+> A bounded context is a delimited context that define explicit boundaries in terms of organization, concepts and vocabulary, application, teams, code or even data, most of the times within a subdomain.

 Still broad and fuzzy?

-Let's simplify it, a BC is just the other side of the problem, **the solution, how you solve your domain problems**.
+Let's simplify it, a BC is just the other side of the problem, **the solution, how you solve your domain problem**.

-Instead of try to elaborate a simple definition, we can define some rules to understand it better:
+Instead of try to elaborate a simple definition, we can define a set of rules to understand it better:
 - A BC often maps one-to-one with a subdomain, but they cannot.
 - A BC is owned by one, and only one team, but one team can own several BCs.
 - A BC usually maps one-to-one with a service, but it can be split in several ones if the team decides to.